 If I do something, I time it and then rest for the rest of the day.
 If I know I have something coming up, I rest before I do it.Given my extreme health limitations, I plan ahead and pay attention to what I have to do and what I'm doing while I'm at it.
 Click To Tweet

-Pacing for and during each activity is also really important.
-For example, if I go out, I limit how much time I’m out and I make sure I know exactly how much energy I have to get things done.
+Pacing for and during each activity is also important.
+I limit how much time I’m out and I make sure I know exactly how much energy I have to get things done.
 Once I hit the magic number on my FitBit, I stop.

 This means that I’ve been ticking things off my year-end to-do list since September and I’m not feeling so anxious to wrap the year up.

 I’m ready for 2018 to be over.
 This has been the worst year by far for my health.
-My switch to a new medication seems to be going well (so far) and I’m really hoping that 2019 will be looking up and possibly give me a little more to work with, keeping in mind that pacing and management are still key to living life with a snowball of chronic illnesses, including Ankylosing Spondylitis, Fibromyalgia, and ME/CFS.
+My switch to a new medication seems to be going well (so far) and I’m really hoping that 2019 will be looking up and possibly give me a little more to work with.

 It’s so important to rest.
 I’m hoping to end my year feeling rested and unstressed, which is how I feel right now.